CC Clique: Roles in intra-party Elections

+The Clique continued to use electoral politics as an arena for factional competition.
+In November 1943, Chen Chao-ying, a CC member and chairman of the Fujian Provincial Party Committee, declined to seek re-election, intending to return to the central government.
+His protégé Li Hsiung (李雄), who was backed by Zhu Jiahua, was subsequently elected to succeed him.
+However, the party’s central authorities did not appoint Chen to a new post, leading him to refuse resignation.
+The CC Clique exploited the incident to sow distrust toward Zhu and aggravate factional tensions.
+It was not until April 1944 that Zhu overrode the results of the Jiangxi provincial election by appointing Chen as Jiangxi Provincial Chairman, allowing Li Hsiung to assume his Fujian post unopposed.

+Ideology

-Considered to be the extreme right of the Kuomintang alongside the Blue Shirts Society, the CC Clique represented traditionalists, anti-Communists, anti-Japanese and land interests.
+Considered to be the extreme right of the Kuomintang alongside the Blue Shirts Society, the CC Clique represented traditionalists, anti-Communists, Constitutionalism, Free Market Economy, and land reformers.
 They stood closest to Generalissimo Chiang Kai-shek, influencing appointments and promotions, and held the largest block of votes in the Central Executive Committee.
-Chen Li-fu was considered the party head.
+Chen Lifu was considered the party head.
 Its members included many of the elite within the party, including such people as Chiang Kai-shek's wife Soong Mei-ling and H.H.
 Kung.
 They influenced intelligence, trade, banking, the military, education, and propaganda.